The Abuse Survivor’s Toolbox

 What is safe?

-The Abuse Survivor’s Toolbox was created for this stage.
+The Abuse Survivor’s Toolbox is designed for this stage.

 These tools help you slow urgency, organize information, and make grounded decisions over time.